Teach English in France

 Arriving in France:

-You’ll fly into Paris one day before your course starts, then travel to your host family by train on the Saturday or Sunday after the course.
+You’ll fly into Paris one day before your course starts, then travel to your placement by train on the Saturday or Sunday after the course.

 Please note that the completing the application process can take several weeks and admission is on a rolling basis, so it’s best to apply early!